 I love social history – how ordinary people lived, forgotten stories, ruins, relics, mysteries – Christmas Island (Indian Ocean) has the lot!

-I have visited Christmas Island twice now.
+I have visited Christmas Island on a few occasions now.
 The first time was in 2016 with my husband, some family and several friends.
 For them it was a very special and emotional trip.
 A return to their old home; the place where they had grown up.
 Some hadn’t been back in 31 years; others even longer.
 My husband and sister were very fortunate to be able to walk through the front door of their childhood home and explore inside.
 Their house in Settlement, opposite the CLA (Chinese Literary Association), had been converted into a museum; a plaque on it’s wall showing its opening date sharing the same day and month as my husband’s birthday!

 For me, I was a newcomer.
 30 years of hearing stories about Christmas Island made it feel familiar to me.
 Yet I carried no expectations other than to share the happiness of my travelling party returning to their young past.